-E-cigarettes also undermine the ability of managers of premises to enforce smoke free places, leading to many businesses banning them.
+E-cigarettes also undermine the ability of managers of premises to enforce smoke free places, leading to many business banning them.
 Our officers that visit business premises on a regular basis, often hear concerns from owners and managers about confrontation when dealing with people "vaping".
 Some vapers argue "it's not against the law".

-We believe that the use of e-cigarettes in public places can help "normalise" smoking, and can introduce others into the habit of smoking.
+We believe that the use of e-cigarettes in public places can help "normalise" smoking.
 See later.